Oral Acne Medication: What You Should Know

 Antibiotics, oral contraceptives, isotretinoin, and anti-androgens are examples of oral drugs.
 The best oral acne treatment depends on a person’s acne type, age, whether she is pregnant, how she is feeling generally, and other considerations.
 The most effective oral drug varies depending on the patient.

-Oral acne medication can be effective, it can also have potential side effects, and it is important to work closely with a healthcare provider to determine the most appropriate treatment plan.
+Oral acne medication can be effective, but it can also have potential side effects, and it is important to work closely with a healthcare provider to determine the most appropriate treatment plan.

 The risk of side effects from oral drugs might vary from nausea to major birth defects.
 For this reason, anyone thinking about using oral drugs for acne must speak with a physician or dermatologist about their circumstances.